pytorch/pytorch.github.io/_posts/2020-5-5-updates-improvements-to-pytorch-tutorials.md

 * [Exploring a Model from PyTorch to ONNX and Running it using ONNX Runtime](https://pytorch.org/tutorials/advanced/super_resolution_with_onnxruntime.html)

 ## FRONTEND APIS
-PyTorch provides a number of frontend API features that can help developers to code, debug, and validate more efficiently.
+PyTorch provides a number of frontend API features that can help developers to code, debug, and validate their models more efficiently.
 This section includes tutorials that teach what these features are and how to use them.
 Some tutorials to highlight:
 * [Introduction to Named Tensors in PyTorch](https://pytorch.org/tutorials/intermediate/named_tensor_tutorial.html)
 * [Using the PyTorch C++ Frontend](https://pytorch.org/tutorials/advanced/cpp_frontend.html)
 * [Extending TorchScript with Custom C++ Operators](https://pytorch.org/tutorials/advanced/torch_script_custom_ops.html)